-Slander is a lie and the person making the claim knows that it is a lie.
-Unfortunately, many use the word to mean saying anything negative about an individual.
-What is interesting is that word "gossip" often appears in the same list of sins as slander.
+Slander is a lie, and the person making a claim knows that it is a lie.
+Unfortunately, many use the word to mean anything negative about an individual.
+What is interesting is that word “gossip” often appears in the same list of sins as slander.
 2 Corinthians 12:20

 For I am afraid that when I come I may not find you as I want you to be, and you may not find me as you want me to be.
 I fear that there may be discord, jealousy, fits of rage, selfish ambition, slander, gossip,arrogance and disorder.

 What I found even more fascinating is that, when I plugged in the word “gossip” into word search sites, I found the majority which listed verses that had the word “slander” even without the word “gossip” being mentioned( here and here.)
 I found it interesting when Justin Taylor wrote How to Stop Church Killing Gossip.
 He does not use the Bible to prove his chosen definition of gossip, which is: